Britney has a B.A. in Environmental Management and Sustainability. Cassie is certified in plant-based nutrition.

 - (1) 1/2" PVC slip to thread adapter

 - Package of 180° micro sprayers

 - Tape measure

 - 3" hole saw

-- Measure and cut PVC pipes; start with the frame of the system and then work your way to the middle.
-Use the elbows to connect all of the piping at the corners, and the tees to connect the piping on the bottoms.
+- Measure and cut the PVC pipes.
+Start with the frame of the system and then work your way to the middle.
+Use the elbows to connect all of the piping at the corners, and use the tees to connect the piping on the bottoms.
 The middle will be your downspout for the water pump.
-Make sure that the PVC pipes sit about 2 inches below the top of the tub, this way there is plenty of room for the net cups.
+Make sure that the PVC pipes sit about 2 inches below the top of the tub; this way, there is plenty of room for the net cups.
 Your measurements will depend on the size tub you purchase.

 - Use your drill and10-24 tap in order to install the sprinklers.
 The 180° sprinklers will go around your outside pipes, while the 360° sprinklers will go in the middle.
-Mark where you want them beforehand, that way you can make sure they are evenly spaced.
-You can use as many sprinklers as you wish; better to have too many than too little.
-We used 12 180° sprinklers on the outside pipes and 4 360° sprinklers on the inside pipes, which worked perfect.
+Mark where you want them beforehand; that way, you can make sure they are evenly spaced.
+You can use as many sprinklers as you wish; it's better to have too many than too few.
+We used 12 180° sprinklers on the outside pipes and 4 360° sprinklers on the inside pipes, which worked perfectly.

 - Use your 1" drill bit to drill a hole for the power cord of your water pump towards the top of the tub.
 The inside of your hydroponic system is complete!